Health

 Low Hemoglobin?
 Causes, Symptoms & Diet Tips to Boost It Naturally

-Hemoglobin is a protein found in red blood cells that carries oxygen throughout the body and brings carbon dioxide back to the lungs.
-Low hemoglobin indicates many blood-related disease, such as anemia, clotting disorders, etc., which, if not treated, can lead to many diseases.
+Haemoglobin is a protein found in red blood cells that carries oxygen throughout the body and brings carbon dioxide back to the lungs.
+Low haemoglobin indicates many blood-related diseases, such as anaemia, clotting disorders, etc., which, if not treated, can lead to many diseases.
 Therefore, the body needs adequate blood to function normally and keep you healthy and disease-free.

-What is the normal range of hemoglobin levels in the body?
+What are the normal haemoglobin levels in the body?

-What are the symptoms of low hemoglobin levels?
+What are the symptoms of low haemoglobin levels?

 Certain signs can indicate low levels.
 These are